KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu/screen_grab.rst

 Start recording: click the “record” button.

 Stop record: click the "record" button again.

-For more information see :ref:`screen_grab`
+For more information see :ref:`screen_grab_capturing`

 Clicking on the configure button brings you to the :ref:`configure_kdenlive` window.